tagn/knowledge-vault/DND - Drakkenheim/Sessions/Session 026.md

 - As we arrive in the grove, we see the glowing lights/creatures across from us.
 - [[Seven]] attempts to use a rope and grappling hook to snag the body, but doesn't know how to throw shit.
 - [[Arken Highbloom|Arken]] approaches the body and attempts to inspect it, but it apparently was some sort of apparition.
 He is rushed from behind by one of the balls of light, which shocks him.
+- We prune a few of the glowing flowers off, but continue on.
+- We leave the grove, into steps leading up to a raised platform.
+We walk up some steps towards some sort of statue.
+- [[Arken Highbloom|Arken]] recalls the prior queen of Drakkenheim was very much about vanity, was very good to servants/etc..
+- [[Arken Highbloom|Arken]] checks out the statue of the Queen for anything interesting, no luck.
 -